ferama/rospo/README.md

 Gotun is a very simple ssh tunnel tool.

-It's meant to replace autossh.
+It's meant to replace the couple autossh - sshd.

 Usage example: